iqbal-lab-org/pandora/README.md

 ## Introduction
 Pandora is a tool for bacterial genome analysis using a pangenome reference graph (PanRG).
 It allows gene presence/absence detection and genotyping of SNPs, indels and longer variants in one or a number of samples.
 Pandora works with Illumina or Nanopore data.
+For more details, see [our paper][pandora_2020_paper].

 The PanRG is a collection of 'floating' local graphs (PRGs), each representing some orthologous region of interest